 Santa Fe is famous for its outstanding cuisine.
 You can discover the fantastic flavors of New Mexico here.
 You’ll find some of the best restaurants in the region.
 In the last chapter, you can read our recommendations about where to eat in Santa Fe.

 However, if you don’t have much time for sightseeing, consider a Half-Day Santa Fe Food and History Walking Tour.
 You will explore downtown Santa Fe’s best food and wine locals.
 You will sample classic New Mexican flavors.
-Furthermore, you’ll also visit landmarks like the Cathedral Basilica of Saint Francis, Loretto Chapel, and Palace of the Governors.
+Furthermore, you’ll also visit landmarks like the Cathedral Basilica of Saint Francis, Loretto Chapel, and the Palace of the Governors.
 Your guide tells you about the town’s history and the mix of cultures that have shaped its food culture.

-Day 2 in Santa Fe
+Day 2 of Santa Fe Itinerary

 Walk Canyon Road Arts